pchiusano/pchiusano.github.io/_posts/2014-06-20-simple-debruijn-alternative.markdown

 categories: [fp]
 ---

 There was a [functional pearl at ICFP 2013][the paper] by Axelsson and Claessen that introduced a deceptively simple, useful technique for dealing with variable bindings in DSLs.
 Without any heavy machinery, it gives us HOAS-like syntax for constructing terms of the DSL, while retaining a simple first-order representation.
 The 'library' they developed is about 15 lines of code.
 When it was presented at ICFP, the audience was stunned.
-IIRC, there were no questions, as everyone was clearly wondering _how the @^#$!! didn't I think of that?_.
-I waited for someone in the audience to point out during the Q&A that this technique was FP folklore discovered by Alonzo Church in the 30s, but not a peep.
+IIRC, there were no questions, as everyone was clearly wondering _how the @^#$!! didn't I think of that?_ I waited for someone in the audience to point out during the Q&A that this technique was FP folklore discovered by Alonzo Church in the 30s, but not a peep.

 The question posed by the paper: is it possible to provide a HOAS-like syntax, `lam :: Expr -> Expr` for creating binding forms in a DSL, without introducing heavy machinery like a global name supply, all while retaining a simple first-order ADT: